bauhausjs/bauhausjs/readme.md

 ### Server

-Provides an express server, which listens to port `1919` on default.
+* **server**: Provides an express server, which listens to port `1919` on default.
 All other middleware of other modules is added to this server.
 This pattern of multiple express servers is used to allow to define custom middleware for each route.

-### Frontend

-Provides an express server, were all frontend middleware (e.g. render page) is added to.
+* **frontend**: Provides an express server, were all frontend middleware (e.g. render page) is added to.
 The frontend is mounted at root `/` by default.

-### Backend
+* **page**: Provides frontend (rendering) and backend (mangement) functionality for pages.
+* **content**: Provides functionality for content

-Provides an express server were all backend middleware (e.g. manage page) is added to.
+* **backend**: Provides an express server were all backend middleware (e.g. manage page) is added to.
 The backend is mouted at server route `/backend` by default.

-### Node

-Module which provides frontend (rendering) and backend (mangement) functionality for pages.
+* **event**: EventEmitter service, which can be shared by all modules
+* **mongoose**: Creates conntection to MongoDB, which can be used by all Mongoose Models without requirement depend on this module.